 My next child was a difficult baby and I felt like a failure of a mom.
 I was only 17 and married with a toddler and an inconsolable infant.
 Life was hard and my husband was not helpful.
 We were just kids trying to be like grownups and we didn’t have the life tools yet to be successful.
 Add a few more years, a few more kids, an opiate addiction and alcohol abuse on his part, and then the death of our youngest… this was the perfect recipe for things to take a turn for the worse.

 The abuse started out as mental and emotional.
 Calling me names, making me scared, telling my kids awful things about me (as they were just toddlers and preschool age).
-Then I endured horrible, ongoing sexual abuse that I won’t lay out the details of.
+Then I endured ongoing sexual abuse that I won’t lay out the details of.
 Then he began trapping me in rooms, holding me down, shoving me.
 I had a few scary moments where I thought he was going to kill me.
 I’ll never forget scrambling across the rough concrete of my driveway on my hands and knees while drunk as he was turning his truck around in the yard to come after me.
 It was very rare for me to drink at all in those days, and to be inebriated and suddenly terrified of him was more fear than I would ever wish for anyone to feel.

-I was isolated, I had no friends, and no close relationship with my mother.
+I was isolated, I had no friends, and no close relationship with my mother or any other family.
 I didn’t know what to do or where to turn.
 To make matters worse, my now ex-husband lost his job and lost his CDL.
 We had no way to pay bills, and we were going to lose our house.
 We were going to have to move an hour away to move in with his family.
 I didn’t want to.
 My only option was to ask my mother for help.
 I was scared because she’d told me when I moved out at 16 that I would never be allowed to move back in.
 I asked anyway.
 I told her that he was abusive and that I wanted to get away.
 I asked if my children and I could move in until I got on my feet.
 Now, I don’t remember clearly if it was in this moment or another that she said it, but in my memory, my mother told me, “You’ve made your bed and now you have to lie in it.”
 Either way, this was her line of thinking and I was told no.

 We moved and life went further downhill.
 The abuse got worse, the drug use was worse, and I was miserable.
 I was able to attend community college though and made a friend.
 I quickly came to trust her and opened up to her.
 I knew my life was bad and that I was on the verge of disaster.
 One day, I was sitting on my balcony telling my friend about whatever recent abuse was going on and she said something that would forever have an impact on my life.
 She said, “If in 20 years, your boys treated their wives like your husband treats you, how would you feel about that?
 Or what if in 20 years, your daughter’s husband treats her like your husband treats you?”
 I felt horrified even picturing it.
 She went on to say, “This is the example of what marriage is to your children.
 You are teaching them that this is okay.”
 I knew I had to change it.